Ready Room Operational Manual

 Storyboards

-From the List Storyboards screen, pull down the New Storyboard menu and select the desired type.
+From the Storyboards screen, pull down the New Storyboard menu and select the desired type.
 Process, Problem, and Role and Responsibility storyboards generate frameworks for describing a process, problem, or a team member’s role and responsibilities.
 Text in the framework can be edited, added to, or overwritten using rich text formats.

 When editing a storyboard, all changes will be saved automatically.